MicrosoftDocs/Viva/Viva/connections/create-dashboard.md

 The [Viva Learning](/viva/learning/overview-viva-learning) card provides users quick-links to recommended trainings, and can be set to target specific trainings to certain individuals.
 By clicking the Viva Learning link, users can easily access their required trainings.

 Content in the cards is dynamic and will change according to settings in Viva Learning.
-Below are three example of Viva Learning card states that display different information depending on the viewer and Viva Learning settings.
+Below are three examples of Viva Learning card states that display different information depending on the viewer and Viva Learning settings.

 ![Example of the Viva Learning card displaying general learning opportunities.](../media/connections/create-dashboard/viva-learning-card-1.png)  ![Example of the Viva Learning card notifying the user of a required training due.](../media/connections/create-dashboard/viva-learning-card-2.png)  ![Example of the Viva Learning card notifying user of upcoming required trainings.](../media/connections/create-dashboard/viva-learning-card-3.png)